Fast X poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
-By mapping Fast X against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Fast X within its genre.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping Fast X against these established plot points, we can identify how Louis Leterrier utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Fast X within the action genre.

 Plot Points by Act